When is p-hacking detectable?: Empirical Application

 \section{Empirical Application}

-This section apply the projection test to the data from \cite{bb}.
-This data consists of 21,740 two-sided t-statistics drawn from 684 articles.
-These articles were the universe of articles published in 25 top economics journals between 2015 and 2018 that used one of four causal methods.
-Each $t$-score corresponds to a two-sided $t$-test of a main hypothesis of interest.
-The coefficients in the numerators of the $t$-scores were estimated using Randomized Controlled Trials (RCT), Difference in Differences (DID), Regression Discontinuity Designs (RDD), or Instrumental Variables (IV).
-All ``regression controls, constant terms, balance and robustness checks, heterogeneity of effects, and placebo tests" were excluded.
-Some tests were reported as $p$-values and \cite{bb} converted these to $t$-scores using the standard normal distribution.
+This section applies the projection test to the data from \cite{bb}.
+This data consists of 21,740 two-sided t-statistics drawn from 684 articles.\footnote{Article counts across methods do not sum to 684 because some papers contribute results to more than one design-specific subsample.} These articles were the universe of articles published in 25 top economics journals between 2015 and 2018 that used one of four causal methods.
+Each $t$-statistic corresponds to a two-sided $t$-test of a main hypothesis of interest.
+The coefficients in the numerators of the $t$-statistics were estimated using Randomized Controlled Trials (RCT), Difference in Differences (DID), Regression Discontinuity Designs (RDD), or Instrumental Variables (IV).
+The original authors state that all regression controls, constant terms, balance and robustness checks, heterogeneity of effects, and placebo tests were excluded.
+Some tests were reported as $p$-values and \cite{bb} converted these to $t$-statistics using the standard normal distribution.

 We run our tests on each of the four causal inference methods separately.
 The results are in Table \ref{tab:brodeur_results}.
-We report results for $J=30$ and $J=20$ to demonstrate that our conclusions are not very sensitive to the choice of smoothing parameter $J$.
-The $p$-values in columns 4 and 7 mostly confirm the findings from \cite{kudrinjmp24}.
-We detect selective reporting for RCTs, IVs, and DIDs under the assumption that $T|h\sim N(h,1)$.
+The main result is that the projection test $p$-values find evidence of selective reporting for RCTs, IVs, and DIDs.
+We report results for $J=30$ and $J=20$ to demonstrate that our conclusions are not very sensitive to the smoothing parameter.
+In contrast, the \cite{Elliott} tests reported in the seven rightmost columns generally found no evidence of $p$-hacking in any of these subsamples.\footnote{We run the \cite{Elliott} tests with all of the test statistics from each article which artificially increases the rejection probability because these tests do not account for clustering.
+The point stands that these still do not reject the null.}

-These results also apply a novel caveat to existing knowledge.
-In Columns 6 and 9, we report the maximum size distortion (“breakdown size”), which never exceeds 0.53\%.
-In practical terms, even if we attribute the rejection of $\mathbf{H}_0$ solely to the fact that $T\mid h$ is only approximately normal, this approximation error would inflate the researcher’s $t$-test size by no more than 0.53\%.
-It is plausible that many researchers believe they are conducting a 5\% test when their actual Type I error rate is closer to 5.5\%.
-Hence, the degree of non-normality needed to challenge these $p$-hacking detections is minimal.
-We conclude that these $p$-hacking detections could be challenged on the grounds that the $t$-curve is only approximately a Gaussian convolution.

-\begin{remark}\normalfont If we were to impose smoothness assumptions on the distribution of true effects, we could sharpen the bound in (\ref{eq:loose_upper}).
-This would increase the BSD's and possibly reverse the conclusion that the detections of $p$-hacking are fragile. \end{remark}